 NOTE: It may be useful at the end of creating a SIPOC beginning at the customer, re-write the process beginning with your organization’s process and identify non-value added inputs and processes for improvement or elimination.

-While completing a SIPOC,you will likely find multiple processes with multiple inputs on a single map – and this is expected!
+While completing a SIPOC, you will find many processes with multiple inputs on a single map.
 See the below example on a completed SIPOC for a forged combination wrench.

 In the above example, you can quickly see the high level process for creating the wrenches.
-In this example, you may notice multiple customers including a secondary customer segment, “Metal Recycler”.
+Also, you may notice multiple customers including a secondary customer segment, “Metal Recycler”.
 In this process, you can identify where each output of the process is going by separating the products.

 3D SIPOC – Great for Internal Customer Management